 Imagine waking up to the sound of water lapping up against the shore and opening your tent to take in the breathtaking sunrise on a pristine beach on one of the Baja Peninsula’s most beautiful islands, Espiritu Santo.
-You then enjoy a freshly prepared breakfast featuring local produce and begin to get ready for another amazing day of sea-kayaking on the brilliant turquoise and tranquil Sea of Cortez.
-This is just a peek at what you can expect from your Baja, Mexico Multisport Adventure.
+You then enjoy a freshly prepared breakfast featuring a local specialty before spending the morning sea kayaking on the brilliant turquoise and tranquil Sea of Cortez.
+In the afternoon you engage in a hike, learn about the area’s history and geology from our local expert guides, or view the amazing aquatic life while snorkeling in a protected bay.
+Happy hour on the beach is proceeded by dinner and then a session of star gazing, seeing the skies like you potentially never have before.
+This is just a peek at what you can expect from your Baja Kayaking Adventure.

-We begin our adventure in La Paz, the capital of the Mexican state of Baja California Sur.
-The next morning we are transported to Espiritu Santo Island where for the next few days you’ll experience the perfect balance between nature and comfort by kayaking from shore to shore, while the local staff carries your equipment, cooks your meals, and caters to your every need.
-Each day we’ll be treated to meals and snacks that are a mix of Mexican dishes and camping favorites, utilizing local ingredients and produce.
-We paddle for about 3 hours each day, leaving plenty of free time to snorkel and explore one of the world’s most diverse natural aquariums and hike into the interior of the island to discover the fascinating rock formations and remarkable plant life.
+The most important thing to know about the kayaking is that it is relaxed rather than difficult or physically taxing.
+We begin our adventure with a motor boat transfer from La Paz, the capital of the Mexican state of Baja California Sur, to Espiritu Santo Island.
+We paddle for about 3 hours each day, leaving plenty of free time to snorkel, explore one of the world’s most diverse natural aquariums, and hike into the interior of the island to discover the fascinating rock formations and remarkable plant life.

 Private Tour Info